Tennessee Association of Colleges for Teacher Education

 Our Purpose

-The purpose of the Tennessee Association of Colleges for Teacher Education is to provide, through professional organization and cooperation, for continuous search for and promotion of ideas and practices which are most effective in the education of teachers.
+The purpose of the Tennessee Association of Colleges for Teacher Education is to provide, through professional organization and cooperation, for continuous search for and promotion of ideas and practices which are most effective in the preparation of educators.

 TACTE advocates for PreK-12 education and shall seek the enhancement of the quality of education in all areas.